ECB's Holzmann sees no need for rate cut to combat coronavirus

 ECB President Christine Lagarde on Monday said the bank was ready to take “appropriate and targeted” measures in proportion to the underlying risks.

-Sources close to the discussion told Reuters earlier that the ECB was working on loans to help businesses, primarily small and medium sized enterprises. [nL8N2AW2OG]

-Reporting by Kirsti Knolle; Writing by Balazs Koranyi; Editing by Alison Williams
+Sources close to the discussion told Reuters earlier that the ECB was working on loans to help businesses, primarily small and medium sized enterprises.
+(Reporting by Kirsti Knolle; Writing by Balazs Koranyi; Editing by Alison Williams)